 After 2000, the agency was remodeled again and added Chris Anderson in 2005 and Kyle Anderson in 2008 as producers after their graduation from Carthage College.
 Their addition makes the office a third generation family-owned business bringing energy and new ideas to enhance the progress of the office in the new century.

 Another renovation facelift was completed both on the inside and outside of the agency office in 2013 resulting in a more updated look while removing walls within the office.
 Gary Anderson also retired in that same year after 33 years as a commercial life producer and former President of the agency.
 In 2015, a second location was established with the purchase of Apple Insurance located in nearby Roscoe, Illinois.
-The acquisition of this agency allowed that office to continue providing excellent customer service while expanding the services and products to those customers in Roscoe.
+To expand upon the products and services available to our customers in Roscoe, the agency was later merged into the AW Anderson Agency in December of 2018.
 In 2016, Debbie Nelson retired after servicing the agency for 48 years.
 She is the second longest employee in agency history only exceeded by our founder, Arthur W. Anderson.
 It was in 2017 that Jeff Anderson decided to retire.
 He served in many capacities at the agency over his 40 years including Chairman of the Board.

 The AW Anderson Agency has been the recipient of numerous awards from many companies including Pekin Insurance.
 They have maintained the status of being one of the top Property and Casualty agencies for Pekin Insurance for over 30 years and have received over 100 awards for outstanding life insurance production.
 Today, the agency has 13 employees with combined experience of over 250 years with many of our employees working there over 25 years or more.